 If we break up, do we have to go to court?

-You may need to arrange how property of the relationship—so your assets and debts—will be divided, and this can be formalised between the two of you without any court involvement3.
+Not all de facto couples have to divide property of the relationship (that’s your assets and debts) when they break up.
+However, depending on your situation, this may be the case and can be formalised between the two of you without any court involvement3.

-However, if you can’t agree, you can apply to a court for financial orders regarding the division of property and possibly superannuation, while spouse maintenance might also be payable in some circumstances4.
+If you can’t agree though, you can apply to a court for financial orders regarding the division of property and possibly superannuation, while spouse maintenance might also be payable in some circumstances4.

-This must be done within two years of you splitting from your former partner, otherwise you’ll need the court’s approval to make an application5.
+This must be done within two years of you splitting from your former partner, otherwise you’ll need special court approval to make an application5.

 When can orders about the division of property be made?